 Noise/Fans: Small UPS units generally do not have fans.
 Larger units often do, and it’s worth reading reviews and digging around online to see if the fans are as quiet as the manufacturer claims.
 While fan noise isn’t an issue if you’re adding a UPS unit to a home server kept in the basement, it’s a real big deal if you’re adding a UPS unit to your home theater setup.

-User-replaceable batteries: Does the unit have user-replaceable batteries and how much do they cost?
+User-replaceable batteries: Does the unit have user-replaceable batteries, and how much do they cost?
 UPS batteries don’t last forever (3-5 years is a pretty typical lifecycle for a UPS battery).
 When the battery finally fails, and it will, you’ll either need to buy new batteries (if you can swap them yourself) or buy a whole new unit.
-Except for very low-end UPS units where the replacement battery is often times almost as much as a brand new UPS unit, you should always look for units with user-replaceable batteries.
+Except for very low-end UPS, you should always look for units with user-replaceable batteries.
 There’s no reason at all to scrap a $100+ unit for inability to swap out the simple 12V batteries inside.

 Overwhelmed?
 Here’s What We Recommend

-We’ve covered a lot of ground in this article including a lot of measuring and running through power and load calculations.
+We’ve covered a lot of ground in this article.
 We completely understand if you’re feeling a bit out of your depth and at this point you’re looking to just get a solid recommendation from a knowledgable friend.

-The models range from 850VA to 1500VA with the best selling 1350VA model retailing for around $127.
-We use the slightly beefier 1500VA model ($140) on our home server and our main workstation.
-The core design and feature set across the entire AVR line is identical, however, and the slightly-smaller-form-factor of the 850VA model still includes the same number of ports and features as the 1500AV model but with decreased runtime on account of the smaller battery.
+The models range from 850VA to 1500VA, with the best selling 1350VA model retailing for around $122.
+We use the slightly beefier 1500VA model ($130) on our home server and our main workstation.
+The core design and feature set across the entire AVR line is identical, however, and the slightly-smaller-form-factor of the 850VA model still includes the same number of ports and features as the 1500AV model—just with decreased runtime on account of the smaller battery.